Rare Things for a Rare Life

 Like a little brave soldier with J’shua’s might.”

-Rebekah turned to her daughter.
+She turned to her daughter.
 “Sarah.
 Go help Oma with the folding,” she said, her tone clear—obey or get a whack.
+Then Rebekah turned her eyes back on the boy.

-The young soldier’s eyes tracked Sarah as she sighed with her whole body and skipped to the cottage, disappearing through the door.
+The young soldier’s eyes tracked Sarah as she slouched and blew out a loud breath, then turned and disappeared through the door.

 “We have a contract.”
-Her father folded his arms across his chest.
+Her father said as he folded his arms across his chest.

 “Circumstances have changed.”
-With a menacing glare, he continued, “Of course, you could fight to confirm your rights.
+Rosewud continued with a menacing glare, “Of course, you could fight to confirm your rights.
 Although an old law, trial by combat is not unknown.
 How do you think you’d fare against my sergeant?”

 “But…” her father stammered.